Khan/engblog/src/posts/dyslexic-friendly-fonts.md

 }
 ```

-At Khan Academy we [lazy load](https://www.filamentgroup.com/lab/font-events.html) our fonts.
-In order to override our standard body text font Lato I just needed to see where it was loaded, check if the user settings were being used and load OpenDyslexic instead.
+At Khan Academy, we [lazy load](https://www.filamentgroup.com/lab/font-events.html) our fonts.
+In order to override our standard body text font, Lato, I just needed to see where it was used, check if the dyslexic-friendly font setting was turned on, and load OpenDyslexic instead.

-In order to do that, I first set up our css styling for the default and upgraded fonts.
+To do that, I first set up our css styling for the default and upgraded fonts.
 The upgraded font will only be used if it has already been downloaded onto the user’s machine while the default font face allows the user to still see and read the page if the download is still happening:

 ```less
 body {